You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 No one else can win.

-And I think the strength of Donald Trump that you Doug and I spoke on your radio show last August.
+I think the strength of Donald Trump that you, Doug, and I spoke on your radio show last August, I pulled the transcript.

 It's amazing to see.

-He just doesn't own he doesn't owe the donors anything, he doesn't owe the consultants anything.
+He just doesn't own, he doesn't owe the donors anything.

-It's quite remarkable to see a Republican presidential candidate, whether he was one of seventeen or now one of one, who literally doesn't need the fuel and the fire that has propelled these candidates for a very long time.
+It's quite remarkable to see a Republican presidential candidate, whether he was one of 17 or now one of one, who literally doesn't need the fuel and the fire that has propelled these candidates for a very long time.

 And look, that's also why some people don't like him.